Description of the Departmental Income Summary Reports

 1. Heading – indicates the accounting period covered by the report (i.e. the dates during which the transactions were entered into the system).

 2. Account Number – The account number in the Gift & Alumni Information Management system is an eight-digit number.
 “Account number” for the Foundation means the same as “fund number.”
-The last four digits of the ASCEND account number correspond to the last four positions on the IFAS fund number.
+The last four digits of the GAIL account number correspond to the last four positions on the FAME fund number.

 3. Account Name – same as fund agreement.

 4. Donor Name and Address –name of the individual/corporation who receives the hard credit for the gift and who receives the gift receipt and/or acknowledgement.
 If the donor has requested that the gift be anonymous, no additional donor information will appear on the gift report.
-You may need to check the ASCEND database or contact the Office of Gift Accounting for more details.
+You may need to check GAIL or contact Gift Accounting for more details.

 5. Gift Amount – amount recorded for this gift.
 All new gifts that are credited to the account are recorded as a positive amount.